Tagged: history

 The return of the sculpture on Dudok’s Bijenkorf to the Coolsingel

-For almost twenty years now, Rotterdam art lovers have been trying to bring the sculpture by Hendrik van den Eijnde, the only remnant of the old Bijenkorf department store by architect W.M Dudok, back to the place where it belongs: the Coolsingel.
-The omens are favourable: it may happen soon.
-Woerden As early as 2005, Aad Koster, board member of the Roterodamum Historical Society, raised the alarm: the Bijenkorf sculpture had been wasting away for decades on a business park in Woerden.
+For more than twenty years, Rotterdam art lovers have been trying to bring the sculpture by Hendrik van den Eijnde, the only remnant of the old Bijenkorf department store by architect W.M Dudok, back to the place where it belongs: the Coolsingel.
+And in september 2024, it finally happened!
+Woerden As early as 2002, Aad Koster, board member of the Roterodamum Historical Society, raised the alarm: the Bijenkorf sculpture had been wasting away for decades on a business park in Woerden.
 There, at the Bijenkorf’s distribution center, the artwork was placed in 1973.
-Plaque The sculpture is often referred… Read More
+Plaque The sculpture is often referred to… Read More

 Artificially aged photo, transformed into a vintage postcard of the Cool Tower en Beer Harbour in Rotterdam